nmwsharp/polyscope-docs/py/source/features/materials.md

 Materials which which support this blending are denoted by `(rgb)` in the options menu.
 Ordinary static matcaps consisting of a single image can still be used as materials, but will ignore any color maps or other options.

+## Preserving colors with the flat material

+Generally, Polyscope applies material shading and tone-mapping to render 3D content.
+However, this means that data such as colors and tonemapped scalars will be a somewhat different color on-screen compared to what is in the data.

+The `flat` material is special: it not only applies flat coloring with no shading effects, but furthermore cancels-out tonemapping and other effects to ensure that the color you see onscreen is exactly the same as the data specified.

+Use the `flat` material any time you need exact color reproduction.

 ## Built-in materials

 Polyscope supports the following built-in materials: